smitelli/scottsmitelli.com/src/content/articles/ntp-what-times-are-it/index.md

 Ask a typical person the current date, and they'll likely respond with some combination of a month name, day of the month, and maybe a four-digit year if they're a completionist.
 The thing is, this way of expressing the date involves _a lot_ of complexity.
 Different months have different numbers of days, the length of February depends on the leap year, the leap year has fiddly rules, {{% margin-note %}}1900 was not a leap year, but 2000 was...{{% /margin-note %}} and so on.
 The time of day is comparatively easier as long as you disregard time zones, daylight saving time, and leap seconds.{{% margin-note side %}}Or leap smear, if that's your thing{{% /margin-note %}}

 Instead of storing time in a human-centric format, computers simply count seconds.
-Every time their internal timer ticks, a counter is incremented.
+Every time their internal timer ticks off one second, a counter is incremented.
 The value of the counter at any instant reflects the number of seconds that have occurred since the time system's **epoch**, which is the date and time that a count of "zero" represents. {{% margin-note %}}Another way to frame this is to think of the epoch as the moment of the time system's birth.
 At any point in time, the timestamp represents the age of the time system in seconds.{{% /margin-note %}} All computers that use the same timestamp format must agree to use the same epoch date.

 Operating systems that descend from Unix conventionally use an epoch of **January 1, 1970 at midnight UTC**, maintaining a count of seconds from this point in time.
 When this paragraph was written{{% margin-note side %}}August 2024{{% /margin-note %}} the Unix timestamp was approximately 1,722,000,000 seconds.